bloominstituteoftechnology/node-api4-project/README.md

   - Add Eslint to the project executing `npx eslint --init`
   - Edit the `package.json` file to add `"start"` and `"server"` scripts
   - Install `express`, `dotenv`, `cors`
-  - Add support for environment variables using an `.env` file and the dotenv library
+  - Add support for environment variables using an `.env` file and the dotenv library, providing fallbacks in the code
   - Flesh out the API:

     | Method | URL           | Description                                                                                         |